-Here’s the problem we were faced with; we work with a number of clients all over the world, and want to replicate the exact Google results that they see.
-What we see on Google.com.au from the UK isn’t the necessarily the exact results that someone in Australia would see in Google.com.au for the same term.
-You’ll possibly not be able to see the ads that have just been set to show to someone in Australia, and your 3 pack results might not also show.
+Here’s the problem we were faced with; we work with a number of clients from all over the world, and want to replicate the exact Google results that they see.
+What we see on Google.com.au from the UK isn’t necessarily the exact results that someone in Australia would see in Google.com.au for the same term.
+You’ll possibly not be able to see the ads that have just been set to show to someone in Australia, and your 3 pack results might also not show.

 This easy trick can save you hours of having to navigate through a sea of VPN’s and pay-wall restricted tools to see Google’s search engine results page (SERP) as if you are viewing from a completely different location!

 Many people are unaware of some of the fantastic tools that Google has integrated within Google Chrome Developer Tools.
 From being able to inspect elements to SEO & page-speed audits Google Chrome has plenty to offer in helping us growing our understanding of Search Engine Optimisation and giving useful insights towards improving how our websites work in the modern, competitive era of responsive designs and well-optimised content!

 Step 1 – Opening a Google Chrome Incognito Window

 This method is best done on a computer rather than mobile or tablet device.

 First, you’ll need to open Google Chrome in an incognito window, this can be done either by clicking on the 3 dots in the top right corner of your browser window and selecting “new incognito window” or simply by pressing CTRL+SHIFT+N simultaneously on your keyboard.
 The reason we use an incognito window is that famously it doesn’t store browser cookies, search history, or any other information that is liable to interfere with Google’s SERP.
 We are, as such, viewing as if we are a fresh Google Chrome user with no information saved which Google will use to try to target adverts and tailor search results.

 Step 2 – Opening Google Chrome Developer Tools